Let’s face it: not everyone has — or wants to spend — the cash to launch a private label Amazon business.

 How does Merch on Demand work?

 The setup process is pretty simple.
-Once you get an invitation to join Merch (see below), all you have to do is upload artwork and choose the type of product you want to sell.
+Once you create an account and get approved, all you have to do is upload artwork and choose the type of product you want to sell.

 Once Amazon approves your design, they create a listing for you.

 Then, when your product sells, Amazon handles the printing, shipping, and customer service on your behalf.
 And then you earn royalties!

-Merch by Amazon is so popular, even big brands use it.
+Amazon Merch on Demand is so popular, even big brands use it.
 (Yep, that Baby Yoda shirt you bought on Amazon was probably created by Amazon Merch.)